loni007/national-pharma-dashboard/README.md

 - Privacy-sensitive patient fields are excluded
 - Important integrity constraints and indexes are present
 - Seed data covers regions, medicines, prescriptions, forecasts, and alerts

-## Publishing Checklist

-Before the Tuesday deadline:

-1. Commit this database implementation under Fadlan's Git account.
-2. Ask Hana and Musanif to commit their own backend/API, ML, and dashboard work from their own accounts.
-3. Run `python -m unittest discover -s tests` before every push.
-4. Push to GitHub, GitLab, or Bitbucket.
-5. Make the repository public or add the instructor as a collaborator.